-common shares.
+We are offering common shares.
 This is our initial public offering and no public market currently exists for our common shares.
-We expect the initial public offering and \$ per common share.
-We intend to apply to list our common shares on The Nasdag Global Market under the symbol "MSPH."
+We expect the initial public offering price to be between \$ per common share.
+We have applied to list our common shares on The Nasdaq Global Market under the symbol "MIST."